Study of Training Dynamics for Memory-Constrained Fine-Tuning: Additional Experimental Results

 \subsection{Reweighted Gradient Norm Metric Validation}

 Here, we experimentally validate the efficacy of our RGN metric introduced in Sec.~3.2.
 We conduct a series of experiments where channels are selectively frozen during training based on whether their gradient norm (either raw or reweighted) falls below a predefined threshold $\varepsilon$.
 Even though memory is not a channel freezing criterion in this setup, by logging metrics such as final accuracy, per-epoch memory, and FLOPs, we can observe how well a network converges given different levels of partial freezing.
 We consider a pre-trained MobileNetV2 that we fine-tune on CIFAR-10 and Flowers.
 The results of this study are shown in Fig.~\ref{fig:threshold_study}.\\ Each plot in Fig.~\ref{fig:threshold_study} illustrates a progression of freezing strategies: the top-right corner represents a fully permissive threshold where all channels remain active during fine-tuning, while the bottom-left represents the most restrictive case where all channels (except the classifier) are frozen.
 Moving from right to left along each curve corresponds to increasingly stringent thresholds that progressively freeze more channels.\\ A key observation is that gradient norms naturally decrease during training, causing a fixed threshold $\varepsilon$ to freeze an increasing number of channels as training progresses.
-To capture this dynamic behavior across the entire training process, we present cumulative metrics for channel updates.\\ Fig.~\ref{fig:subimMEM} reveals significant difference between raw and reweighted norm-based pruning: with raw gradient thresholding, accuracy begins to deteriorate as soon as any memory reduction occurs.
-In contrast, the reweighted approach maintains full accuracy even when eliminating over half the total training memory.
-Fig.~\ref{fig:subimFLOPs} shows analogous patterns for computational savings.\\ Fig.~\ref{fig:subimCHAN} helps us understand such phenomenon as, for the same amount of total memory, raw norm thresholding removes substantially more channels than the reweighted approach.
-This occurs because reweighting prioritizes freezing memory-intensive channels with relatively low gradient-to-memory ratios.
-In the raw scenario, channels with high gradient norms often coincide with high memory costs due to their larger parameter counts, yet these channels may have lower per-parameter importance.
-Our reweighting mechanism effectively identifies this inefficiency, allowing channels with high per-parameter gradient impact to be preserved while eliminating those with disproportionate memory requirements.
+To capture this dynamic behavior across the entire training process, we present cumulative metrics for channel updates.\\